phillipberndt/pqiv/README.markdown

 ---------

 pqiv (wip)
+ * Added --sort-key=mtime to sort by modification time instead of file name
  * Delay the "Image is still loading" message for half a second to avoid flickering status messages